Looking For Peace Of Mind When Storing Firearms?

 Basic Gun Safe Features To Consider

-So what gun safe features should you, as a consumer, consider when buying?
+So what gun safe features should you, as a consumer, consider when buying a Houston gun safe?
 The normal starting point would be to determine the size you need.
 A good rule of thumb is to not only plan for how many guns you own now but how many you may own in the future.

 It’s better to buy a gun safe with a higher gun capacity.
 This way you will have a few empty barrel rests for future purchases.
 Consider other features that can vary from model to model, such as door-mounted holsters, shelves, lighting, and finish.
 Most of these options will last the life of your safe, which you may retain for many years if not a lifetime.